-This drug is taken as capsules orally for 7 days; the trial doctor may extend your relative / friend's treatment up to 14 days - if it is felt that they are responding to treatment.
-They will be taking two capsules twice a day.
-Each dose should be taken without food and food should not be consumed for one hour after administration.
-There should be at least two hours between the twice-daily doses.
-If your relative / friend improve and are discharged before this time, the treatment will be stopped.
+This drug is taken as capsules orally for 7 days; the trial doctor may extend your treatment up to 14 days - if it is felt that you are responding to treatment.
+You will be taking two capsules twice a day.
+Each dose should be on empty stomach e.g one hour before or two hours after food.
+There should be at least two hours between your twice-daily doses.
+If you improve and are discharged before this time, the treatment will be stopped.